The Olmo Ling Humla Project

 Mount Kaliash, Tibet

-Humla’s approximately 50,000 inhabitants are spread out across many small villages in the lower, middle, and higher altitude parts of the valley.
+Humla’s approximately 50,000 inhabitants are spread out across small villages in lower, middle, and upper Humla.
 About 11,000 people live in the capital of Simikot.
 The traditional lifestyle is semi-nomadic around yak, sheep, and goat herding.
 The Humli people traditionally used sheep to carry salt on the Himalayan salt trading route with Nepal.
 During the short growing season, different varieties of millet, buckwheat, and barley and some vegetables are grown and stored for winter.

-Tempa Lama has founded two organizations to support the Humli people during this transition.
-The Bon Cultural Society of Humla founded in 2001 in Humla is overseen by village elders.
-It is dedicated to better understanding needs and empowering villagers to address these needs and create their own future.
+Founded in 2001 by Tempa Lama, the Bon Cultural Society is our main partner for our work of supporting the Humli people during this transition.
+The Bon Cultural Society is overseen by village elders and is dedicated to better understanding the needs of the people of Humla and empowering villagers to address these needs and create their own future.

 Annual Medical Trips made to Humla from 2014 – 2018.
 Bottom right: Tim Aitken, LAc. offering treatment